wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-add-ins-fundamentals/includes/4-understand-custom-functions.md

 ## Components of a custom function

-Like task panes and other types of Office Add-ins, a custom function add-in has two main components:
+Like task panes and other types of Office Add-ins, a custom function add-in has the following components.

 - Manifest (XML) for configuration
 - Webpage (HTML, JavaScript) for functionality

+In addition, you need:

+- Metadata description file (JSON)

 ### Manifest